jimdigriz/portier-nginx/README.md

 To logout, send the user to `/.portier/logout` which will delete the cookie and redirect the user to `/`.

 ## Configuration

+Where environment variables are described, to update them edit `/opt/portier/nginx/nginx-env` and run:

+    systemctl restart nginx

 ### Login Page